-I. Diseases of Dairy Cattle, and Veterinary Hygiene.
+1. Diseases of Farm Animals, and Veterinary Hygiene.
 One hour a week.
 Lecture, F 9.
-Veterinary College, Large Lecture Room.
-Dr. HAYDEN.
+Veterinary College, Seminar Room.
+Professor GILMAN.

-This course includes a discussion of the commonest diseases of dairy cattle, the prevention and cure of these diseases, ventilation of stables, and general questions of animal hygiene.
+This course includes a discussion of the most common diseases of farm animals, especially cattle, the prevention and control of these diseases, and general questions of animal hygiene.

-2. COURSE IN DAIRY INDUSTRY
+COURSE IN DAIRY INDUSTRY

 The course in dairy industry is intended especially for persons who plan to work in commercial dairy plants.
 It is not intended for persons who plan to follow dairy farming, nor for those preparing to occupy positions as herdsmen, or as testers in advanced registry work.
-Students wishing to qualify themselves for such work should enroll in general agriculture, taking Dairy Industry 8 (page 5), and such other subjects as may be recommended by the faculty adviser.
+Students wishing to qualify themselves for such work should enroll in general agriculture, taking Dairy Industry 8 (page 7), and such other subjects as may be recommended by the faculty adviser.